 Who may be interred in the Memorial Garden?

 It is intended for members of St. John’s Cathedral and their immediate family members.
-The Dean may make exceptions with special cause.
+The Dean may make exceptions.

 What are the restrictions on the interments?

 Only cremated ashes may be buried in the Bishop’s Garden, and the ashes (known as ‘cremains’) will be poured directly into the soil.
 No urns or containers are permitted.
 When cremains are buried in the Bishop’s Garden, it is a vivid enactment of “earth to earth, ashes to ashes, dust to dust.”

 Is there a plaque?